Data-Science-for-Linguists/NLSS_Project/progress_report.md

 # 10/8
 Twitch changed their API and broke the Twitch comment downloader.
 I need to find a way to make it compatable with the new API or find a new app to use. ㅠ-ㅠ

-#10/12
+# 10/12
 Pardon the language
 https://clips.twitch.tv/MushySecretiveHeronTheTarFu

-#10/27
+# 10/27
 I've been experimenting with various new chat downloaders.
 Twitch-Chat-Downloader is updated somewhat regularly, but sometimes has trouble encoding characters, causing it to crash before finishing the full download.
 I've found one that seems promising called rechat-dl.
 It downloads the comments as a JSON.
 I'm trying to learn how to parse it so that I could retrieve just the comments from the file.
+I'm using a JSON Viewer to learn the format.
+I have been working on chat downloads from a folder that doesn't get pushed, but I will begin to push updates on a script to downloads chats.

+I have finished a short script for downloading the JSON of comments and extracting a given comment from it.
+A copy of this called Download_Script has been added into a new folder called Pipeline.
+The Pipeline folder will show the basic steps of how file IDs are retrieved, fed into the comment downloader, and affixed to the full dataframe.